 The all-American road trip is a timeless adventure.
 No matter who shows up, you’re bound to either hate each other or love each other by the time it’s over.
 For us, taking a road trip as a family was important.
 My nine-year-old son and I were just approaching a year with my partner Sean so, some much-needed bonding was in order.
 Kia sponsored our adventure and gave us a Kia Niro Hybrid to drive.
 It was the perfect crossover for the journey and the perfect season.

 Practical advice: Fall colors vary by elevation and recent weather patterns.
 What may be brown at the top of the mountain can be bright and vibrant at the bottom.
 Also, some valleys could have already had their leaves fall off while others are still holding on.
 Our drive took place on October 17-23rd.
 I went back in the first week of November for more the brighter photos.
-Plan your trip for the end of October into the beginning of November. but, you can always call the BPR (828) 348-3400 and the SMNP (865) 436-1200 for a verbal update since the fall colors vary from year to year.
+Plan your trip for the end of October into the beginning of November.
+You can always call the BPR (828) 348-3400 and the SMNP (865) 436-1200 for a verbal update since the fall colors vary from year to year.

 When leaving Pigeon Forge you get the chance to drive through Gatlinburg, a small Swiss-style ski village at the foot of the Great Smoky Mountains.
 In the Smoky Mountains National Park you’ll find plenty of opportunities to pull over and take photos, go on hikes, explore historic sites and even spot wildlife.
 And in the fall, when all the colors come to life, it’s one of the most incredible experiences ever.